paraskuk/Expenses-Kotlin-Android-App/README.md

 ![img_2.png](img_2.png)
 ***
 - Edit Expenses on List : Here user will edit the expenses.
+- A user can edit any element of the expense.
+- To erase the expense , user needs to erase all the elements of the expense.
 ![img_3.png](img_3.png)
 ***
 - Show Statistics on List : Here user can view the statistics of all expenses added.